Sri Lankan Rupee weakens against US Dollar - Sri Lanka

 Latest Headlines in Sri Lanka

-- Sri Lanka President visits Ranaviru Sevana to meet injured war veterans May 19, 2026

-- Sri Lanka launches unified digital platform for overseas missions May 19, 2026
+- Imported milk powder prices increased in Sri Lanka May 20, 2026